Zachary Ensminger

-Zachary Ensminger (born 30 April 2001) is a German-American professional basketball player for Bamberg Baskets in the Basketball Bundesliga (BBL).
+Zachary Ensminger (born 30 April 2001) is a German-American professional basketball player for Baskets Oldenburg in the Basketball Bundesliga (BBL).

 Professional career

 When playing for Telekom Baskets Bonn under coach Tuomas Iisalo, Ensminger was part of the team that won the 2022–23 Basketball Champions League title.

 Besides in Germany, Ensminger played for Finnish Korisliiga team Kauhajoki Karhu Basket in 2025, finishing 2nd in the league.

 Personal life

 His father Chris is an American basketball coach and former player.